-Leighanne Buchanan, C-IAYT Leighanne has been practicing yoga for over 30 years.
+Leighanne Buchanan, C-IAYT, RYT-500, Co-Owner Leighanne has been practicing yoga for over 30 years.
 She has pursued many trainings over her two decades of teaching including her certificate from the International Association of Yoga Therapists (C-IAYT).
 Leighanne has been dedicated to teaching asana, pranayama, and meditation since 1998.
 Her style is gentle enough for the beginner yet challenges the experienced yogi with variations, attention to the breath, alignment, and meditation within each pose.
-Leighanne is the director of Iron Lotus Yoga School, an ongoing 200-Hour and 300-Hour Yoga Teacher Training for Registered Yoga Teachers at Bloom.
-As a Christian, she encourages you to connect with God in all that you do, resting in His grace and love until each thought, breath and movement becomes an act of worship.
+Leighanne is the director of Bloom Yoga School, an ongoing 200-Hour & 300-Hour Yoga Teacher Training.
+As a Christian, she encourages you to connect with God in all that you do.
 She is president of Yoga Society Nashville, passionate about making yoga available in our community and beyond.

-Rachel King, RYT-200 Rachel is the founder of Bloom Yoga, Lebanon's first public yoga studio.
+Rachel James, RYT-200 Rachel was the founder of Bloom Yoga Studio, Lebanon's first public yoga studio, that continues to bloom and grow into two locations since that time.
 She is a Registered Yoga Teacher (RYT-200) who has a deep fascination with the human mind/body connection and loves learning more about all aspects of yoga.
 When she became serious about her practice, she discovered a sense of clarity about herself.
 Yoga has helped her cope with anxiety and stress during very difficult times in her life.
-After becoming certified to teach yoga, she longed to encourage others to discover and deepen their own personal practice.
 Rachel is currently pursuing her 500-hour yoga teacher training through Asheville Yoga Center.
-She offers private sessions and Bloom and typically teaches progressive flow with creative sequencing and strives to make yoga accessible to everyone.
+She teaches progressive flow with creative sequencing and strives to make yoga accessible to everyone.

-Deborah Clapper, RYT-200 Deborah's yoga journey began in 2012 after major knee surgery.
-She completed her 200-hour Registered Yoga Teacher (RYT-200) certification in 2015.
-Debbie teaches for Small World Yoga, a non-profit that brings yoga to underserved communities in Middle Tennessee.
-Her classes are geared mostly towards adults and seniors and are gentle flow classes.
-Her classes and are a great place to start your yoga journey regardless of age or ability.
-Her hope is to create a safe space for you to come and be present on your mat, to feel your body, mind and breath; and to leave your mat calmer, confident and more connected to yourself and others around you.
+Debbie Clapper, RYT-200 Deb's yoga journey began in 2012 after major knee surgery and she completed her 200-hour Registered Yoga Teacher (RYT-200) certification in 2015.
+Deb teaches for Small World Yoga and Team Red White and Blue, both local non-profits giving back through yoga.
+Deb's classes are geared mostly towards adults and seniors and are primarily gentle flow classes.
+Her classes and are a great place to start your yoga journey and challenge yourself, regardless of age or ability.
+Deb hopes to create a safe space for you to come and be present on your mat, to feel your body, mind and breath; and to leave your mat calmer, confident and more connected to yourself and others around you.